 Every once in a while the winter weather will be unusually wet, with days and days of rain.
 This can make it difficult to get out on the motorcycle.
 But, it’s not always super cold when it rains, and if you’re wearing the right gear, a little rain shouldn’t keep your bike stuck in the garage.
 Or should it?

 So, will rain damage my motorcycle?
-In most cases, no. Manufacturers make sure that wiring, electrical components and other parts vulnerable to water, are sealed off and kept dry.
+In most cases, no. Manufacturers make sure that wiring, electrical components, and other parts vulnerable to water, are sealed off and kept dry.
 Riding in the rain will not damage your motorcycle, but, prolonged exposure to rain and the elements, will eventually cause parts of your bike to deteriorate.

 Ever since they were introduced to the public in 1885, motorcycles have always been a favorite option for traveling, either short or long distances.
 These days, there are more models available on the market than ever before with a host of features even for the most demanding motorcycle owner.
-Their popularity keeps growing each year, and it certainly does’t appear to be ending anytime soon.
+Their popularity keeps growing each year, and it certainly doesn’t appear to be ending anytime soon.